20 Most Colorful Freshwater Aquarium Fish

 - Clown Loach

-Some of fish listed above are too big to keep with the smaller species I mentioned in the community section above.
+Some of the fish listed above are too big to keep with the smaller species I mentioned in the community section above.
 Many are considered semi-aggressive fish.
 Big fish eat little fish, and many an aquarium owner has awoken to a guilty-looking angelfish and mysteriously missing neon tetras.

 Read on for more information on each fish.